fourTheorem/workshops/cat-detector/step3-serverless/README.md

 # Cat Detector Step 3 - Serverless
 In this workshop we will be using the serverless framework to deploy our system.
 In this step we will take a quick look under the hood.

-Firstly we should note that there are a growing number of tools to help manage serverless infrastrucutre as code.
+Firstly we should note that there are a growing number of tools to help manage serverless infrastructure as code (IaC).
 These include:

 * AWS SAM
 * AWS Amplify
-* Hasicorp Terraform
+* Hasicorp's Terraform
 * AWS Cloud Development Kit (CDK)

 All of these are very capable tools, and generally under the hood they use AWS Cloud Formation as the main deployment engine.